mate-lorinczi/dungeon-game/README.md

    - Having a weapon increases attack strength.
    - Different monsters have different health and attack strengths.

+TODO:
+- The move detects if the player walks into a monser, and calls an attack methid OR attack a monster with a designated key.
+- Attack method modfiy the healt of the monster, and the player aswell.
+- Attack method is inherited from the Actor class as an interface or abstract method.
+- Actor has an attack strength field
+- What happens when the player changes weapons???

 7. Doors and keys\
    Create doors in the dungeon that are opened using keys.
    - There are two new square types, closed door and open door.
    - The hero cannot pass through a closed door unless there is a key in the inventory.
 After moving through, the closed door becomes an open door.

+TODO:
+- Implement Keys as an Item class.
+- Implement doors as a separate class???
+- Player has a method, that checks if the player has a certain key.
+- If the player has the key, the door becomes passable.

 8. Different monsters\
    Create three different monster types with different behaviors.
     - There are at least three different monster types with different behaviors.
     - One type of monster does not move at all.
     - One type of monster moves randomly.
 It cannot go trough walls or open doors.

+TODO:
+- Movement is implemented in a strategy pattern (Move interface, with different movement class implementations).

 9. **OPTIONAL TASK:** Better movement AI\
    Create a more sophisticated movement AI.